 Chief Joseph Hatchery currently rears an integrated Okanogan summer Chinook program that is acclimated in Similkameen (designed for 250,000 fish) and Omak (275,000 fish) ponds prior to release into the Okanogan River.
 Integrated program (natural-origin) broodstock is collected from the Okanogan River weir and via purse seine collection in the Columbia River.
 Fish released in the integrated program are 100% adipose clipped and CWT tagged.
 A segregated (hatchery) program is also reared at Chief Joseph Hatchery.
 Segregated program broodstock is collected through returns to the hatchery.
 The juvenile summer Chinook smolts are 100% adipose clipped, 100,000 are marked with CWT, and they are released from acclimation sites or directly from the hatchery into the Columbia River.
-Non-listed summer Chinook from the 2020 broodyear were released in December 2021 from the Similkameen (386,943) and Omak (207,773) acclimation ponds.
-Both groups of fish were scheduled to be released in the spring of 2022.
-The decision to release fish early was based on the recommendation of fish health specialists working in the program after flooding from the Similkameen River increased debris and turbidity, creating unsafe rearing conditions in the acclimation ponds.
-Current and historical annual release numbers can be found in Table 15.
+Current and historical annual release numbers can be found in Table 16.

-5.3.5 Sockeye Salmon Program
+5.3.4 Sockeye Salmon Program